 Keeping our people informed is an important aspect of our culture and we achieve this through various approaches.
-Through our intranet we provide news and technical resources together with our regular CEO blogs and messages to share important developments throughout the year.
-Formal and informal meetings and presentations ensure that staff are provided with essential updates to keep them apprised of changes this affects them.
+Through our intranet we provide news and technical resources CEO blogs and messages to share important developments throughout the year.
+Formal and informal meetings and staff are provided with essential updates to keep them apprised of changes this affects them.

-ይ Salary Extras
+Salary Extras

-We offer our employees flexible benefits package providing them with choice and flexibility such as childcare vouchers, eye care vouchers, discounts on travel cards, mobile phone schemes, secret sales, discounted cinema tickets, and many more.
+We offer our employees flexible benefits package providing them with choice and flexibility such as childcare vouchers, eye care vouchers, discounts on travel cards, mobile tickets, and many more.